Hello from the crew at FoodPath

 Nick Padol, Southern Highlands, NSW, Australia.

-Nick with his partner Jill have been running their business FoodPath in the Southern Highlands since April 2010.
-His motivation was to share his knowledge about food by taking others on a journey to discover local and regional food.
+Nick with his partner Jill has been running their business FoodPath in the Southern Highlands since April 2010.
+His motivation was to share his knowledge by taking others on a journey to discover local and regional food.

-At the age of 4 when Nick had his first taste of coffee with his father at Andronicus’ Coffee Shop in Sydney he developed an extraordinary interest in all things gastronomic.
-At the age of 24 his father gave him his 1st copy of Larousse Gastronomique and he hasn’t looked back.
+At the age of 4 when Nick had his first taste of coffee with his father at Andronicus’ Coffee Shop in Sydney he developed an interest in all things gastronomic.
+At the age of 24 his father gave him his 1st copy of Larousse Gastronomique.
+He now has an extensive library of cook books and he hasn’t looked back.

 Not only is Nick an excellent cook and host with an interest in the cuisine of many cultures but he is also a food writer and cheese and coffee judge.
 He has been involved in regional food and wine related projects over the years and was an active member of Slow Food for 9 years.